oqolarte/oblong/content/log/trese.md

 ## Conclusion

-It's likely that the good and the bad of the show resulted from factors like budget, creators' internal belief systems, target audience, etc.
+It's likely that the good and the bad of the show resulted from factors like budget, creators' existing internal belief systems, target audience, etc.

 Fans expect that the next season (?) improves, and the onus is on the creators and producers to meet this new standard